C. J. Wilson: Personal life

-Wilson is highly interested in conservative politics, which he said is in stark contrast to other Major League baseball players.
-His characterizations of typical ballplayers in this same interview and some of his posts on the blog lonestarball.com generated minor controversy within the Rangers' clubhouse.
+In stark contrast to other MLB players, whom he says are often apolitical, Wilson is interested in politics and was described in a 2008 ESPN article as "a free-thinking Californian with an appreciation for Obama, a dislike of Bush, a hatred of the Clintons, a detestation of SUVs, and a longing for a grass-roots political movement that would truly represent the needs of the people".
+His comments on what he perceived as typical baseball players' attitudes to politics in the article, and some of his posts on the blog lonestarball.com, generated minor controversy within the Rangers' clubhouse.

-Wilson races racecars in his free time, and has mentioned he aims to be a professional racer after his baseball career; he also is highly interested in cars, having a collection of Porsches as well as a custom painted McLaren P1.
-Wilson won the E1 class in the 2010 25 Hours of Thunderhill.
+Wilson races racecars in his free time, and has mentioned he aims to be a professional racer after his baseball career; he is also highly interested in cars, having a collection of Porsches and a custom-painted McLaren P1.
+He won the E1 class in the 2010 25 Hours of Thunderhill.
 He races a Mazda MX-5 in club races and owns a race team that competes in the professional Global MX-5 Cup series.
 He also is the General Manager of Porsche Fresno and raced in the 2018 Pikes Peak International Hill Climb.

-Wilson married Brazilian model Lisalla Montenegro on December 15, 2013, in Laguna Beach, California.
-They have two daughters.

-Wilson is the co-host of 'The Throttle Dogs' podcast.

-Wilson is an investor in the cryptocurrency Bitcoin.
-He has appeared on multiple podcasts with prominent Bitcoin podcasters including Peter McCormack’s 'What Bitcoin Did' and Jimmy song’s 'Bitcoin Fixes This'.
+Wilson is the co-host of the podcast The Throttle Dogs.
+He is an investor in Bitcoin and has appeared on multiple podcasts with prominent Bitcoin podcasters, including Peter McCormack's What Bitcoin Did and Jimmy Song's Bitcoin Fixes This.